coreinfrastructure/best-practices-badge/doc/other.md

   [Contributor Covenant Code of Conduct](http://contributor-covenant.org/) and the Linux kernel [Code of Conflict](https://www.kernel.org/doc/html/latest/process/code-of-conflict.html).

+* <a name="governance"></a>The project MUST clearly define and document its project governance model (the way it makes decisions, including key roles).  <sup>governance</sup>

+  *Details*: There needs to be some well-established documented way to make decisions and resolve disputes.
+  In small projects, this may be as simple as "the project owner and lead makes all final decisions".
+  There are various governance models, including benevolent dictator and formal meritocracy; for more details, see
+  <a href="http://oss-watch.ac.uk/resources/governancemodels">Governance models</a>.
+  The governance information does not need to document the possibility of creating a project fork, since that is always possible for FLOSS projects.

+  *Rationale*:
+  There are many different governance models used by a wide array of successful projects.
+Therefore, we do not believe that we should specify a particular governance model.
+However, we do think it is important to have a governance model, and clearly define it, so that all participants and potential participants will know how decisions will be made.

 * <a name="documentation_design"></a>The project MUST include documentation of its high-level design (aka architecture), that is, documentation that identifies its major components and how they interact. <sup>documentation_design</sup>

   *Rationale*: Documenting the basic design makes it easier for potential